anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw4.md

 * satisfy core requirements
 * complete all of Parts A-C
+    * B: `swapJokerA()`, `swapJokerB()`, `tripleCut()`
 * satisfy all code style expectations listed above (#0-#9)
 * include your name and collaboration statement at the top of your `Deck.kt` file

-# Assignment overview
+## Assignment overview

 There is a fun encryption technique called the [Solitaire Cipher](https://en.wikipedia.org/wiki/Solitaire_(cipher)).
 It's a hard-to-crack encryption approach designed for sending secure messages with very low tech.
-The technique is based on using a deck of caards, and performing a variety of operations on that deck.
+The technique is based on using a deck of cards, and performing a variety of operations on that deck.
 We're going to represent that deck of cards as a circular linked list, and implement some of the operations of the encryption technique.

 We'll be using a specialized card deck that has 28 cards in it, each numbered with an integer from 1 to 28.
-We'll refer to the cards numbered 27 ad 28 as "jokers", because if we were doing this with a real deck of playing cards we would use [joker cards](https://en.wikipedia.org/wiki/Joker_(playing_card)).
+We'll refer to the cards numbered 27 and 28 as "jokers", because if we were doing this with a real deck of playing cards we would use [joker cards](https://en.wikipedia.org/wiki/Joker_(playing_card)).

 To be clear, we're not going to implement the (super cool!) encryption algorithm itself, although that would be a fantastic extension if you're interested.
 We're going to do a subset of it, which is a series of operations on playing cards.

-# Getting started
+## Getting started

 Find your `cs201` folder for assignments.
 Maybe it contains an `assignments` folder inside of it.

-Download [this `card_operations.zip` file](../../resources/assignments/card_operations.zip) to get the starter code.
-Put it in the `cs201` folder you just created and unzip it.
-This should give you a folder named `card_operations`.
+Download [this `cards-project.zip` file](/classes/201-f25/cards-project.zip) to get the starter code.
+Put it in the `cs201` folder you have and unzip it.
+This should give you a folder named `cards-project`.
 Make sure that you actually unzip / extract the code, don't just open up the .zip file in another window.

 Now open your folder in VS Code.
 There are multiple ways to do this, so pick one:
-* Open VS Code, then select `File` -> `Open Folder` and navigate to the `card_operations` folder you just made.
+* Open VS Code, then select `File` -> `Open Folder` and navigate to the `cards-project` folder you just made.
 * Open VS Code, then drag and drop the folder (e.g., from Finder in MacOS or File Explorer in Windows) into VS Code to open it.

 Either way, if you are asked, click that you trust the authors.
 If you have any issues getting started, ask the lab assistants for help -- any of them should be able to help you get started, even if they aren't super familiar with Kotlin.

-# Building your code with Maven
+## Building your code with Maven

-Like Assignments #1 and #3, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code <span style="color: #10a5f5">(note that you must be in the top-level folder `card_operations` for these commands to work)</span>:
+Like Assignments #1 and #3, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code (note that you must be in the top-level folder `cards-project` for these commands to work):

 * `mvn test` runs the tests that we provided (see below)